2 of 2 people found this helpful

 Hey, feliciaol!
 I'm sorry to read that you're experiencing this.
 I'm inclined to agree with drnewcomb2 -- it does sound like someone might be spoofing your number.

-There's some information here for agencies you can contact to report issues like this: Caller ID spoofing and text message spam -- it's definitely worth looking into!
+There's some information here for agencies you can contact to report issues like this: Caller ID spoofing, text message spam, and phishing -- it's definitely worth looking into!